triangledirt/books/RAPE!.md

 So I get to the table, and I'm crutching my way along, rest my foot on the floor and Laely stands up and throws her tray in my face.
 The plastic tray falls makin' a loud sound, the silverware falls and I have mashed potatoes in my face and gravy running down my arm and both of the crutches.

-Laely look terrified---like I just beat her up or something.
+Laely look terrified—like I just beat her up or something.
 She face trembling.
 She about to cry.

 "I don't want to see you," she say, and she turn her back to me and run away.
 She headin' for the cafeteria bathrooms and one of her friends be goin' that way.